0x2bc/council/Council_Term_36_Plan[0x2bc-0.008].md

 ### Builders WG

-- ~~Estimate costs/hours to update the QN schemata to the new bounties pallet.
-On top of that what's the effort to adjust the existing pioneer integration (costs/hours)?~~
 - Ship Argo bridge, monitor for any fixes necessary.
 - Set up Arbitrage bot
 - Do initial research on SDK and documentation improvements for running Atlas instance.